 One of the earliest examples was a short story I wrote for the Ian St James Awards (Tall And True, June 2018).
 In their heyday, these awards offered the biggest fiction prize in the UK and Ireland.
 And in 1992, I submitted my first entry, aptly titled The First One, a tale of a naive young man holidaying alone in Bangkok.
 The story received positive feedback:

 Very few stories score all four ticks for plot, pace, dialogue and characterisation.
 This story is excellent – well-drawn characters, convincing dialogue and face moving plot.
 Passed forward for next round of judging.

 It didn’t progress beyond the next round.
 However, given the encouraging comments, I repurposed The First One for my second Ian St James Awards entry in 1993.
 I tightened the dialogue and narrative and added flashbacks to connect plot points.
-Unlike 1992, the story wasn’t passed forward for the next round of judging, but the judge did comment favourably on my writing device:
+Sadly, unlike 1992, the story wasn’t passed forward for the next round of judging.
+But the judge commented favourably on my writing device:

 You write well and capture the atmosphere of Bangkok effectively.
 It would be improved if you worked on the plot, which is rather disjointed.
 I like your use of flashbacks, which reveal much about your central character.

 Around this time, I applied to join a tutor-led writers’ circle.
 Part of the application process involved submitting a one-page short story for the tutor to review.
 I recall her scathing assessment of my submission, The Lesson, as “too vague” — though she still accepted me into the writers’ circle.

 Fast forward a few decades, and I recently revisited the story.
 Yes, it was vague and flowery.
 And it had the unbelievable premise of a middle-aged wife despatching her philandering husband using medieval magic, which, erm, she studied at evening classes.
 The only magic in the story seemed to be my acceptance into the writers’ circle!